-When you grab a good idea, it can be tempting to buy a domain name, launch your blog, and start publishing articles right away.
+When you come up with a good idea, it can always be tempting to buy a domain name, launch your blog, and start publishing articles right away.

-You will have a better change of making your blog successful if you do some research beforehand.
+But then… You will have a better chance of making your blog more successful if you do some research before getting started.

 Who are my competitors?